Program overview

 Program Overview

 Electricity powers our homes, businesses, factories, and even our cars.
 Modern life doesn’t work very well without it.
 Electricians are the skilled tradespeople who ensure power gets safely from the source to the people and places that need it.
 The Electrical: Construction program equips you with the expertise in the design, installation, and operation of electrical systems.
-Following the Canadian Electrical Code and the National Building Code, you'll learn essential skills needed to start from diagrams and finish with a job done right.
-Upon graduation, you'll be ready to join the workforce as a registered apprentice in New Brunswick or another jurisdiction.
-If you are physically fit, have good hand-eye coordination, and enjoy working with tools and wiring, this program is the perfect outlet for your talents.
+You will learn fundamental wiring practices, pipe threading and bending techniques, and cable tray installation, all while adhering to the Canadian Electrical Code and the National Building Code.
+Upon graduation, you will be prepared to join the workforce as a registered apprentice in New Brunswick or another jurisdiction.
+If you have good hand-eye coordination, enjoy working with tools, and are physically fit, this program is a great fit for you!

 Program Structure

 The Electrical: Construction program is designed to be completed within one academic year of full-time study.
-The program structure includes a blend of theoretical knowledge and practical skills, ensuring that students are well-prepared for the workforce.
-Key features of the program include:
+This program offers a comprehensive curriculum that prepares students for a successful career in the electrical field.
+Key features of the program structure include:

-• Hands-on training in electrical systems design and installation
+• Hands-on training to develop practical skills in electrical systems.

-• Emphasis on safety practices in accordance with industry standards
+• Emphasis on safety and adherence to industry standards.

 Featured Experiences

-The Electrical: Construction program offers several unique experiences that enhance learning and skill development:
+The Electrical: Construction program offers several unique experiences that enhance learning and prepare students for the workforce:

-• Hands-on learning with tools and equipment commonly used in the industry.
+• Hands-on training with tools and equipment commonly used in the electrical trade.

 Career Options

-Graduates of the Electrical: Construction program can pursue a variety of career paths in Canada, including:
+Graduates of the Electrical: Construction program can pursue a variety of career opportunities in Canada, including:

 • Residential Electrician: Install and maintain electrical systems in homes, ensuring safety and compliance with regulations.